jcrucesdeveloper/PTOC/contraints.md

 ### Errors

--IndexError: Dimension out of range (expected to be in range of [-3, 2], but got 3)
+- IndexError: Dimension out of range (expected to be in range of [-3, 2], but got 3)

 ```python
 x = torch.rand(3,2,1)